benconsult/store_api/starter/README.md

 When query gets complex
 We need to filter property
-NB: if we pas the 2 properties and one is unknown, it will filter the correct property But if everything is unknown, it diplays all products
+NB: if we pas the 2 properties and one is unknown, it will filter the correct property
+ //if featured exists in the query,set a new property in queryObject, object.property But if everything is unknown, it diplays all products

+# company
+add the company propery to req.query add the if condition to check if company property is passed if wrong company name is passed, returns empty object - hn.angolia.com/api/v1/search